roy-ganz/toql/book/src/4-derive/2-fields.md

 ### Toql query fields

-Toql query fields on a struct are always mixed case, while dependencies are separated with an unserscore.
+Toql query fields on a struct are always mixed case, while dependencies are separated with an underscore.

 ```rust
 #[derive(Toql)]